Epidural pain relief during labour

 An epidural is put in by your anaesthetist, a doctor with many years of specialist training in this and other procedures.

-The anaesthetist will ask you some background questions about your medical history, medications and allergies, and check your notes and results to ensure an epidural is appropriate for you.
+The anaesthetist will ask you some background questions about your medical history, medications and allergies, and check your notes and results to ensure an epidural is appropriate for you — they will also explain the risks and benefits of the procedure.
 There are some specific situations in which an epidural cannot be done (e.g. in women who have significant problems with blood clotting – see below).
-They will explain the risks and benefits of the procedure.

 To have an epidural, you must be in an appropriate ward/unit in a hospital – you cannot have an epidural at home or in a midwife-led unit or birth centre.
 You must have a cannula in place (IV drip), and your baby must be monitored.